ansarirfan/STOPWATCH/README.md

 # Stopwatch
-A simple Stopwatch developed using Vanilla JS and styled using CSS, which ***starts, stops and resets*** the timer.
+A simple Stopwatch developed using Vanilla JS and styled using CSS, which ***starts, stops and clear*** the timer.

 The link to the final hosted webpage is : https://ansarirfan.github.io/STOPWATCH/